mireiahernandez/icd-continuous-prediction/README.md

 # Continuous Predictive Modeling of Clinical Notes and ICD Codes in Patient Health Records

-This repository contains the code for our paper, "Continuous Predictive Modeling of Clinical Notes and ICD Codes in Patient Health Records" https://arxiv.org/pdf/2405.11622.
+This repository contains the code for our paper, "Continuous Predictive Modeling of Clinical Notes and ICD Codes in Patient Health Records", accepted at ACL 2024 (BioNLP Workshop) https://arxiv.org/pdf/2405.11622.

 # Overview